World shares steady, U.S. yields hover near lows ahead of fresh data

 Yet with policymakers being guided by the data, all eyes will turn later on Friday to the latest set of U.S. retail sales data for fresh clues to the strength of the recovery, with the June print expected to show a rise after a fall in May.

+Mark Haefele, Chief Investment Officer at UBS Global Wealth Management, adviser to many of the world's super-rich, said he expected rates to continue to move higher as confidence in the economic recovery took hold.

+“We believe the downward trend in yields will reverse as confidence in the economic recovery mounts.
+However, we see a rebound in 10-year yields to 2% by year-end as consistent with a continued rally in equities.”

 In foreign exchange, major currencies were little changed on the day but the dollar headed for its best weekly gain in about a month.
-It was last up 0.1% against a basket of major peers.
+It was last flat against a basket of major peers.

 "Delta variants are raging in countries where vaccination is limited.
 In a way, the dollar and U.S. assets appear to be bought as a hedge against that," said Arihiro Nagata, general manager of global investment at Sumitomo Mitsui Bank.